LebintitiKobe/EbuyEmporium/ReadMe.md

 ### 4. Plan

-1. Explore and validate all datasets :
+1.  ***Explore and validate all datasets*** :

 - Make sure all assumptions about data hold , clean and process e.t.c

-2. Decide on the common schema our dataset should have :
+2.  ***Decide on the common schema our dataset should have :***

 - The goal is just to count customers, included columns we will use for deduplication , columns for data lineage (indicators for each data) .
 - Customer details and id (deduplication) then indicator columns for data lineage .

-2. Separate all possible customers into their own datasets , Add customer type indicator variables for data lineage , Remove exact duplications then recombine them into one full dataset .
+3.  ***Separate all possible customers into their own datasets , Add customer type indicator variables for data lineage , Remove exact duplications then recombine them into one full dataset .***

+4.  ***Deduplicate our customers:***

-3. Deduplicate our customers , meaning we keep one customer from customers with same details but different ids .
+- meaning we keep one customer from customers with same details but different ids .
 But here we need a column to show all linked_ids (dropped customers ids) so when other people use the data model they could verify that we indeed removed the right customers / for data lineage and transparency

 ------------------------------------------------------------------------